badgkat/ChessBuilder/README.md

 ## Chess Clock (Optional)

-- At game start, select a time format (e.g. “3|2”) if time control is enabled.
+- At game start, select a time format (e.g. "3|2") if time control is enabled.
-- Each player’s clock runs only during their turn.
+- Each player's clock runs only during their turn.
 - When you end your turn, any increment is added to the side that just moved.

 ## Code Organization